oppia/oppia-web-developer-docs/Github-Issue-Guide.md

 2. From this point, you can monitor updates and engage in discussions related to the issue.

+3. To comment on the issue, scroll down to the comment section and enter your comment in the text box provided.
+You can share additional information, provide clarifications, or ask questions related to the issue.

-3. If a developer requests additional information or clarification, you can provide your input in the comments section.
+4. If a developer requests additional information or clarification, you can respond by adding a comment.

-4. Feel free to ask questions, share insights, or offer suggestions to help resolve the issue.
+5. Utilize the preview feature to review your comment before submitting it.
+Click on the "Preview" tab beside the comment box to see how your comment will appear.
+Make any necessary edits if required.

+6. Once you are satisfied with your comment, click on the "Comment" button to post it.

+7. Feel free to engage in the ongoing discussion by adding more comments as needed.

 ## Conclusion

 Congratulations!
 You have successfully filed an issue on Oppia's GitHub repository.
 Your contribution is valuable in improving Oppia for everyone.
-Remember to follow notifications and actively participate in the issue's discussion to collaborate effectively with the Oppia community.
+Remember to follow notifications and actively participate in the issue's discussion to help the developers fix it as soon as possible.

 For further assistance or more information, you can refer to the [GitHub Help Documentation](https://docs.github.com/en/issues).